-Used on kiddies shoes, water tight garments (wetsuits etc) and in theatre for easy changes, velcro is not ordinarily something you would use for general fashion garments.
+Used on kiddies shoes, water tight garments (wetsuits etc) and in theater for easy changes, velcro is not ordinarily something you would use for general fashion garments.

 That said, it has come into its own for innovative use, the most famous being used to hold together a human heart during the first ever artificial heart surgery!

-Frogging, or a Frog Fastener, is a braided loop fastening seen mostly on the fronts of garments.
-Designed more as a decorative fastener, frogging is essentially shaped fabric tubes and the frog is the ‘button’ that goes through the frogging loop.
+Designed more as a decorative fastener for clothes, frogging is essentially shaped fabric tubes and the ‘frog’ part is the ‘button’ that goes through the frogging loop.